vermasimpal/mini-whatsapp/README.md

 # mini-whatsapp
-a replica of whatsapp but not exactly whatsapp. it this app u can delete a msg, create a msg, update a msg and read a msg.
+a replica of whatsapp but not exactly whatsapp. in this app u can delete a msg, create a msg, update a msg and read a msg.